turingschool/front-end-curriculum/lessons/module-2/objects-and-prototype-chain.md

 Strange...this isn't a method we created on our `createInstructor` constructor method.  [valueOf](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/valueOf){:target='blank'} is actually an object prototype method!
 Why do we have access to this method on a string as well?
 What is happening?!

 When the interpreter is attempting to access a property on an object, it will start by looking directly on that object.
 If that property is not found, the objects internal `[[prototype]]` property will point to the object to examine next.
-The interpreter will continue to travese the prototype chain to seek a resolution for the property... until the end of the prototype chain is reached (resulting in `null`).
+The interpreter will continue to traverse the prototype chain to seek a resolution for the property... until the end of the prototype chain is reached (resulting in `null`).

 *It is this linking between objects that makes it so that objects are not limited to using the methods that are formally defined directly on that object - they can also ask objects further up the chain for help.*